Zeke Moore (American football)

-Zeke Moore (born December 2, 1943) is a former professional American Football player who played defensive back for the American Football League's Houston Oilers from 1967–1969, and for the NFL Oilers from 1970 through 1977.
+Zeke Moore (born December 2, 1943) is an American former professional football player who was a defensive back for the American Football League (AFL)'s Houston Oilers (now Tennessee Titans) from 1967 to 1969, and for the National Football League (NFL)'s Oilers from 1970 through 1977.
 Moore returned 14 kicks for 405 yards as a rookie.
-Before his professional career, Moore played for Lincoln University of Missouri.
-He was a Houston Texans Ambassador for five years.
+Before his professional career, Moore played college football for the Lincoln Blue Tigers.
+He was a Houston Texans ambassador for five years.